-In many people’s minds, Lapland equals Winter.
+In many people’s minds, Lapland equals winter.
 Understandably.
-Slowly but surely, the region is becoming better known for its attractions throughout the year, but this is where jaw-dropping winter landscapes and activities are guaranteed.
+Slowly but surely, though, the region is becoming better known for its attractions throughout the year, but this is where jaw-dropping winter landscapes and activities are guaranteed.
 Film-makers have long known this, but it’s still important to get an idea of when the first snows are likely to fall and when the permanent snow cover sets in.

 There is something universally magical and exciting about the first snow of the winter.
 This is reflected in the number of calls and emails that the Finnish Lapland Film Commission receives in the autumn asking the same simple, eager question: “Is there snow already up in Lapland?”

-Even the locals get excited, filled with inspirational vigour at the transformation of the landscape.
+Even the locals get excited, filled with inspirational vigor at the transformation of the landscape.
 Everyone is happy when the spring comes, too, but as long as the ground is white they are grateful for the bright, reflected light, the softening of hard shapes and the endless unique opportunities that the winter brings.

 Once it arrives, the snow cover lasts up to seven months, with the thickest accumulation measured around the middle of March or even later, in April.
-After this the sun lingers long enough to melt the snow cover fairly quickly, although there might be patches of snow remaining on the highest peaks in the far north.
+After this, the sun lingers long enough to melt the snow cover fairly quickly, although there might be patches of snow remaining on the highest peaks in the far north.

 If permanent snow cover is critical for your visit, whether you’re checking out potential locations or planning a shoot, you can refer to online resources to give you a clearer idea of when to arrive in Lapland.
-Across most of the region maximum snow depth will be between 60 and 80 centimetres, with permanent snow cover lasting from 200 to 225 days in the far north and between 190 to 200 days further south, including the provincial capital area of Rovaniemi on the Arctic Circle.
+Across most of the region, the maximum snow depth will be between 60 and 80 centimeters, with permanent snow cover lasting from 200 to 225 days in the far north and between 190 to 200 days further south, including the provincial capital area of Rovaniemi on the Arctic Circle.

 Other infrastructure, including power lines and Internet connections, are also fairly immune to the white stuff in this neck of the woods, while accommodation, catering and other logistics services are similarly experienced and prepared for all weather.
-So production work can proceed, making the most of the conditions rather than being hindered by them.
+This means production work can proceed, making the most of the conditions rather than being hindered by them.